MusicConnectionMachine/VisualizationG6/README.md

 Docker is a virtualisation suit for servers.
 We use it to run Elasticsearch.
 Docker will automatically pull the latest image of Elasticsearch from their website and run it inside a virtual linux server.
 The **elastic-data** directory will be mounted inside this container, to make the data persistent.

 You have to install the [Community Edition of Docker](https://store.docker.com/search?type=edition&offering=community) for your operating sytem.

-After insallation, enable sharing of your local hard drive with containers in the docker settings (Docker Icon in taskbar -> Settings..)

 Troubleshooting on Windows: If Virtualization is enabled, but wont work, try to [disable & enable Hyper-V](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v).